II Program information requirements

 A proposal’s costs (similar to benefits below) are measured as incremental to the costs separately identified in a Base Case.
 The Base Case should include assumptions about further maintenance and replacement of existing infrastructure.

 Importantly, the Base Case is described as a ‘do minimum’ scenario; it is rarely the same as a ‘do-nothing’ scenario.
-The Base Case is also referred to as the ‘without project’ case.
+The Base Case is also referred to as the ‘without project proposal’ case.
 This usually consists of ‘business as usual’: that is, maintaining sufficient expenditure to ensure a continuation of the existing, or minimum, level of service.

 Together with costs, benefits are critical to the Cost-Benefit Analysis (which in turn is the central element of a ‘value for money’ assessment).
 Examples of possible benefits include: